Optimized Data Rate Allocation for Dynamic Sensor Fusion over Resource Constrained Communication Networks: Introduction

 In this work we do not consider sensor selection, but rather \textit{sensor rate allocation}.
 Rather than selecting a subset of sensors, we formulate an optimization problem to minimize a weighted average of data rates from the sensor platforms to the controller.
-Our present formulation offers additional flexibility; by choosing different weights, one can apply our present formulation to a variety of physical layer resource allocation problems (cf. Section \ref{ssec:phy}).
+Our present formulation offers additional flexibility; by choosing different weights, one can apply our present formulation to a variety of physical layer resource allocation problems (cf. \ref{ssec:phy}).
 Notably, we also consider a system model where the sensors have strictly causal feedback access to the fusion center's best estimate.
 In Section \ref{ssec:dfrc}, we argue that this is a reasonable assumption in several interesting and practical regimes.

-Some of the prior art on control with communication constraints is also relevant to this work. \cite{silvaFirst} motivated the use of prefix-free coding and entropy coded dithered quantization (ECDQ) for control subject to data rate constraints.
-This work was extended to the MIMO case by \cite{tanaka2016}.
-In \cite{stefan2019sparse}, the information-regularized control of a distributed system is studied.
-The notional objective is reduce inter-subsystem communication while maintaining adequate control cost.
-The notion of communication cost resembles the one of this work.
+Some of the prior art on control with communication constraints is also relevant to this work.
+The use of prefix-free coding and entropy-coded dithered quantization (ECDQ) for a control subject to data rate constraints was motivated by \citen{silvaFirst}.
+The work in \citen{silvaFirst} was extended to the case of MIMO plants by \citen{tanaka2016}.
+In \citen{stefan2019sparse}, information-regularized control of a distributed system was studied with the objective of reducing inter-subsystem communication while maintaining adequate control cost.
+The notion of communication cost in \citen{stefan2019sparse} resembles the one of this present work.
 It was demonstrated that the optimal controller that jointly minimizes the control cost and the required data rate for inter-subsystem communications has a sparse structure.
-While the communication cost in our present work resembles the one in \cite{stefan2019sparse}, we consider a significantly different scenario- namely mutliagent tracking.
+While the communication cost in our present work is similar to the one in \citen{stefan2019sparse}, we consider a significantly different scenario---namely a distributed sensing paradigm where multiple independent sensor platforms independently convey their measurements to a fusion center.
 Our objective is to minimize bitrate while maintaining a constraint on the estimator mean squared error (MSE).